Resources

 Can a person suffer from multiple heart attacks in a lifetime?

 A person can suffer from multiple heart attacks in a lifetime.
-But with each episode, the risk of it becoming life-threatening increases.
+But with each episode, the risk of it becoming fatal increases.
 So it is essential to take active measures to avoid an attack altogether.
 Maintaining a healthy lifestyle, eating a balanced diet, and staying fit can lower the risk of having a heart attack.

 What is the difference between a cardiac arrest and a heart attack?

-What causes Coronary heart disease?
+What causes coronary heart disease?

 The primary cause of Coronary heart disease is blocked arteries.
 Fatty deposits on the artery wall can cause an obstruction.
 This may lead to problems with normal blood flow to the heart.